Home Office

 Base Camp: Montana

 Trace Klein discovered her love of traveling while living in Australia for a year as an exchange student in high school.
 This experience gave her the courage to leave her small town in Minnesota for the mountains of Arizona and Colorado to attend university.
 She graduated from Northern Arizona University a few year later after much exploration.
 From here, she left for solo travel to Australia and New Zealand and eventually to the Big Island of Hawaii where she settled for years working with people with disabilities.
 Seattle was her next stop, where she met up with her friend from the past, and future husband.
 They decided to move to Bozeman to raise a family near the mountains, forests and the activities they loved.
 Aspen and Everest arrived on the same day, a year later.
 The boys have now left for college in Hawaii and Idaho.
-Trace recently joined the TTS office to share her love of improving processes, organization and supporting others.
+Trace shares her love of improving processes, organization and supporting others with The Traveling School community.
 TTS’s mission is what inspired Trace to join our team; the women she works with motivate her in countless positive ways.

 Mary Reid Munford